turbot/steampipe-plugin-uptimerobot/docs/tables/uptimerobot_account.md

 # Table: uptimerobot_account

-Give details of the account in the uptimerobot.
+Provide account details of the uptimerobot.

 ## Examples